 Yesterday I shared all about installing our new bathroom fixtures!
 We installed a new sink, a new robe hook, hand towel holder, grab bar with towel bar and a new toilet paper holder!
 Our last step in updating our fixtures was to install a new shower head and bathtub faucet!
+So today we are talking about How to Replace a Bathtub Faucet!

 Thankfully, we were able to remedy our little situation.
 With a blow torch.
 (And a few other items of course 🙂